 Summers in Gettysburg are hot and humid, so make sure you are well hydrated before starting your ride, and have water available upon your return.

-Are There Any Restrictions For A Horseback Tour?
+Are There Any Restrictions For A Gettysburg Horse Tour?

 Each riding stable has its own rules, so check first.
 Here are some general rules and restrictions: